 It's difficult to give and exact recommendation because everyone is different in how much exercise is appropriate for them.
 But if you suffer from HPA axis dysregulation or autoimmune disease, you should be aware that long periods of heavy training can set you back on your healing journey.
 Do exercise that energizes you and make sure that you are getting plenty of rest!

-To learn more about what types of movement and exercise can help restore your HPA axis function and help you to feel energized instead of exhausted, check out the Movement chapter in The 30 Day Energy Reset.
+To learn more about what types of movement and exercise can help restore your HPA axis function and help you to feel energized instead of exhausted, check out the Movement chapter in my ebook, The 30 Day Energy Reset.

 Another thing you probably already know about me if you've read this blog before is that I think sleep is incredibly important.
 It's no different when it comes sleep, stress, and autoimmune diseases.
 Sleep restriction activates the HPA axis (because your body sees sleep deprivation as a stressor) and alters its production of cortisol.